dime-coin/electrum-docs/multisig.rst

   or malware to steal your coins.

-Create a pair of 2-of-2 wallets
+Create a Pair of 2-of-2 Wallets
 -------------------------------

 Each cosigner needs to do this: In the menu select File->New, then